-3.13.3.2 Elements used for alloying, as well as the residual elements shall comply with the manufacturing specification.
-The deviation in said elements content shall not exceed 0,005 %.
+3.13.3.2 The content of elements used for alloying, nitrogen binding, and fine grain treatment, and as well as the residual elements shall be detailed in the manufacturing specification.
+For example, when boron is intentionally added for enhancement of hardenability of the steels, the maximum boron content shall not be higher than 0,005 %.